composablehorizons/compose-icons/icons-font-awesome-solid-android/README.md

-# Font Awesome solid icons for Android
+# Font Awesome Solid icons for Android

-An Android icon library with all available Font Awesome solid icons as XML drawables.
+An Android icon library with all available Font Awesome Solid icons as XML drawables.

 ## Installation